In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Conventional oven | 25–30 minutes

 Transfer the farro-apricot blend and the aromatics into an ovenproof dish and mix.
 Sprinkle the farro mixture with 2 tablespoons water.
 Cover the tray with foil and bake for 15 minutes.
-Stir, re-cover, and bake 10 to 15 minutes more, until heated through.
+Stir, re-cover, and bake for 10 to 15 minutes more, or until heated through.

 Transfer the farro to a large bowl and toss with the spinach and Dijon-caper dressing.
 Season to taste with salt and pepper.
 While the farro is heating, cook your protein.